codesue/blog/README.md

 - [oak](https://github.com/thesephist/oak) by Linus Lee

 The font [Work Sans](https://github.com/weiweihuanghuang/Work-Sans) is used for most of the text on this site.
-The font [Fira Code](https://github.com/tonsky/FiraCode)is used for code snippets and favicons.
+The font [Fira Code](https://github.com/tonsky/FiraCode) is used for code snippets and favicons.

 The dark theme uses colors from [Catppuccin](https://github.com/catppuccin/catppuccin) palettes.